Boolean Compressed Sensing and Noisy Group Testing: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank A. Sahai at UC Berkeley and N. Ma at Boston University for very useful discussions, and the anonymous referees for comments that improved the presentation.
+The authors would like to thank A. Sahai at UC Berkeley and N. Ma at Boston University for very useful discussions, and the anonymous referees for comments that improved the presentation. \begin{IEEEbiographynophoto}{George K. Atia} (S'01--M'04) received the B.Sc. and M.Sc. degrees from Alexandria University, Egypt, in 2000 and 2003, respectively, and the Ph.D. degree from Boston University, MA, in 2009, all in electrical and computer engineering.

+He joined the Department of Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign in Fall 2009 where he is currently a postdoctoral research associate in the Coordinated Science Laboratory.
+His research interests include statistical signal processing, wireless communications, information and decision theory.

+Dr. Atia is the recipient of many awards, including the Outstanding Graduate Teaching Fellow of the Year Award in 2003$-$2004 from the Electrical and Computer Engineering Department at Boston University, the 2006 College of Engineering Dean's Award at the BU Science and Engineering Research Symposium, and the best paper award at the International Conference on Distributed Computing in Sensor Systems (DCOSS) in 2008. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Venkatesh Saligrama} (SM'07) Venkatesh Saligrama is a faculty member in the Electrical and Computer Engineering Department at Boston University.
+He holds a PhD from MIT.
+His research interests are in Statistical Signal Processing, Statistical Learning, Video Analysis, Information and Decision theory.
+He has edited a book on Networked Sensing, Information and Control.
+He has served as an Associate Editor for IEEE Transactions on Signal Processing and Technical Program Committees of several IEEE conferences.
+He is the recipient of numerous awards including the Presidential Early Career Award(PECASE), ONR Young Investigator Award, and the NSF Career Award.
+More information about his work is available at http://blogs.bu.edu/srv \end{IEEEbiographynophoto}